rhettchase/caesar-cipher/README.md

 The app also contains a `decrypt` function that takes in encrypted text and numeric shift which will restore the encrypted text back to its original form when correct key is supplied.

-Lastly, the app contains a `crack` function that will decode the cipher so that an encrypted message can be transformed into its original state without access to the key.
+Lastly, the app contains a `crack` function that decodes the cipher so that an encrypted message can be transformed into its original state without access to the key.
+It uses a check against a list of English words to try all possible shifts and see which one results in a string that makes the most sense in English.

 ### Author: Rhett Chase